 This is one of the business opportunities in Africa that Tanzania’s Patrick Ngowi has successfully built a thriving company on.

-He started business selling Chinese-made mobile phones.
+He first started a lucrative business that sold Chinese-made mobile phones.
 But then he discovered that only a tiny fraction of his customers had access to electricity to charge their phone batteries.

-He continued traveling to China, but instead of mobile phones, he bought solar power supply hardware and installation systems.
+He continued traveling to China, but instead of mobile phones, he focused on solar power supply hardware and installation systems.

 Today, his company, Helvetic Solar Contractors, has installed more than 6,000 small rooftop solar systems in Tanzania and four other East African countries – Kenya, Uganda, Rwanda and Burundi.